abuturabofficial/ibm-devops-software-engineering/01-introduction_to_devops/01-overview_of_devops.md

 ## Definition of DevOps

-The term (development and operations) is an extension of agile development environments that aims to enhance the process of software delivery as a whole.&rdquo;
+The term (development and operations) is an extension of agile development environments that aims to enhance the process of software delivery as a whole.
                                                    -Patrick Debois, 2009

 ### DevOps defined: